dotemacs/changelog-checker/README.md

-# Changelog Checker GitHub Action
+# Changelog LLM GitHub Action

 A GitHub Action that automatically checks if a PR includes updates, via LLM, to `CHANGELOG.md` and suggests appropriate changelog entries